-Types of Anxiety Disorders
+Signs of Anxiety

 Generalized Anxiety Disorder

 Unexpected and persistent panic attacks are the hallmark of panic disorder.
-During an attack the sufferer might feel as if they are out of control of their body and mind, their heart might beat hard and fast, and they could sweat, shake, and even lose their breath.
+During an attack, the sufferer might feel as if they are out of control of their body and mind, their heart might beat hard and fast, and they could sweat, shake, and even lose their breath.
 Even after an attack has finished, anxiety continues because the fear of when and where the next one could occur persists.

 Social Anxiety Disorder

-If someone has social anxiety disorder they will do everything they can to avoid social situations where they feel they might be embarrassed or rejected by other people.
-This disorder often makes itself worse by forcing the sufferer to further shun any social interactions for fear of being judged.
+If someone has social anxiety disorder, they will do everything they can to avoid social situations where they feel they might be embarrassed or rejected by other people.
+This disorder often makes itself worse by forcing the sufferer to further shun social interactions for fear of being judged.
 This lack of exposure to other people often creates difficulties when it comes to making new friends or even holding down a job.

 In addition to the mental symptoms of anxiety, physical symptoms of anxiety include:

 While one or two of these symptoms may seem manageable to you for a time, eventually they will grow worse and worse if they aren’t treated.

 If you have anxiety, it may be accompanied by other mental health conditions.
 Try keeping track of your symptoms in a journal so your counselor or therapist can help identify anxiety correctly, especially if you aren’t sure if you are dealing with anxiety, depression, or something else.
 Recording your symptoms, when they occur, and what was happening before, during, and after you notice them will help to clearly identify what is going on.